 The same week we went to Katwijk aan Zee with our friend Noortje Schauwen.
 She has set up “Resource Collectors” (Grondstofjutters) at the beach.
 Anyone who visits the beach can grab a bag from a beach pavilion, clean the beach and return the bag filled with collected waste to the beach pavilion.
 In exchange you get a free coffee or ice cream.
 And the plastics you collect are turned into new products, right there at the beach, using a solar-powered oven.
 So clever!
 The oven was still in production when we joined Noortje and her friend for an afternoon of beach cleaning, but is ready for your visit now.
 We collected remnants of fishing nets, pieces of toys, plastic bottles – just about anything people take to the beach.
 It was very rewarding to leave with a part of the beach cleaned – we hope this initiative will spread all over the coast.

 We also visited the wonderful people at the Land Life Company.
 They are an Amsterdam-based company with a great product – the Cocoon – which revolutionises replanting efforts.
 The cocoon stores and slowly releases water to newly planted trees.
-We’ll describe it in more detail as a sustainable solution when we visit one of their projects in Spain or Mexico.
+We’ll describe it in more detail as a sustainable solution when we visit one of their projects in Italy.

 The media is starting to pick up on us!
 A reporter from Elsevier Juist interviewed us on the boat – the story will hit the shelves this month.
 And Ivar had his 10 minutes of fame when he was interviewed on Business News Radio (BNR Duurzaam) about our upcoming travels.
 If you missed it, you can listen to it here (Ivar’s bit starts at (9:14 min into the broadcast).